-How to paint plates with permanent dishwasher-proof patterns and how to use a paper doily as a vintage-style stencil.
+How to paint on plates that you can eat off with permanent dishwasher-proof patterns, and how to use a paper doily as a vintage-style stencil.

-It’s a fun way to make my eclectic collection of vintage crockery matches.
+It’s a fun way to match my eclectic collection of vintage pottery.
 I have a bit of a plate habit and love to buy vintage crockery from junk shops and flea markets.
 I like fluted-edged plates.

-There are so many wonderful lace patterns that you can get with doilies, both paper and cloth.
-They are great for adding a Boho and Shabby aesthetic to your home decor.
-I’ve made doily stencilled cushions, which look great on my Shibori sofa.
+Paper and cloth doilies can create so many wonderful lace patterns.
+They add a Boho touch to your home decor.
+I’ve also made doily stencilled cushions, which look great on my Shibori sofa.

 (There is a printable how-to card for this craft at the end of the post.)